quandis/website/README.md

   - Military Compliance (optional)
   - Bankruptcy Search (optional)
   - Attorney Data Reporting (optional)
-  - _eventually, this portion of the site will be auto-updated from our code repos via docfx, pushing markdown via WordPress API calls_
+  - _eventually, this portion of the site will be auto-updated from our code repos via docfx, pushing markdown via API calls_
   - [existing content is here](https://dev.azure.com/quandisopensource/Documentation/_wiki/wikis/Documentation.wiki/72/Introduction-to-QBO)
     - suggestions on restructing this existing content are welcome
 - Partners: content describing our existing partners, with a 'Become a Reseller' and 'Become an Integrator' link to a contact form